 These two-bite Southerly Pecan Dessert Bites are big on flavor for very minimal effort.
 They make a great addition to your holiday cookie baking list, are a perfect take-along for book club or to a neighbor’s open house, of for filling a tin for yourself to snack on.

 A caveat to this recipe: Southerly Pecan Dessert Bites are very sweet.
 Cut the brown sugar in half or use a low sugar boxed cake mix if you are not keen on overly sweet bites.
-Kids on the other hand, go ape wild for these!
+Kids on the other hand, are likely to go ape wild for these!

 Prepare to bite into what tastes like the chewiest, best chocolate chip cookie you’ve ever eaten…